Recover Files After a Reboot -SAG

 Not every recovered file will open.
 Some may have been corrupted because there is no protection for deleted files.

-If none of these methods work apologise to the patron and let them know you tried your best!
+If none of these methods work apologies to the patron and let them know you tried your best!